rosell-dk/picoQuery/README.md

 Take a look!
 http://picoquery.com/builder/

-<h3>less is more</h3>
-picoQuery aims to be as lightweight as almost theoretically possible.
-The developer literally spend hours to find ways to save a few bytes - it's become a sport.
-Find a way to squeze more bytes out, and I'll by you a beer.

 <h3>Before you get too excited</h3>
 I should mention that picoQuery currently only supports a small subset of jQuery functionality.
 I'm however working hard these days to expand it.
 And perhaps you want to join in?
 Or simply spread the word!